SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-55](https://user-images.githubusercontent.com/92877810/138517141-8df3c406-e499-498c-8c15-2f2ce96d0edd.png)

-👉Depending on the geo visualization layer and your data, there are a variety of different basemap types that can be applied to your geo map to best represent your data.
+🚩Depending on the geo visualization layer and your data, there are a variety of different basemap types that can be applied to your geo map to best represent your data.
 We will choose a darker layout.

 86. Expand **Basemap Options**